-Kratom is now widely available in the U.S. Powdered forms of the leaf are sold at head shops and gas-station convenience stores and on the Internet.
+Kratom is now widely available in the U.S. Powdered forms of the leaf are sold, you can buy lgd-4033 from here or at head shops and gas-station convenience stores and on the Internet.
 Bars have opened in Colorado, New York, North Carolina and other states where customers drink brewed Kratom, varying in strength, from plastic bottles that resemble those for fruit juice.

 Because Kratom is categorized as a botanical dietary supplement, the Food and Drug Administration cannot restrict its sale unless it is proved unsafe or producers claim that it treats a medical condition.
 But the F.D.A. did ban the import of Kratom into the United States in 2014, which it can do when a substance is strongly suspected to be harmful.
 That year, marshals seized 25,000 pounds of it from a Los Angeles warehouse.